Skappy-Yolo/pulseflow/DEPLOYMENT_GUIDE.md

 ### **If Authentication Fails**
 - Verify environment variables are set in Netlify
-- Check `VITE_ADMIN_SECRET_KEY` matches your admin-auth configuration
+- Check Supabase connection is working (both customer and admin auth use same Supabase instance)
-- Ensure Supabase connection is working
+- Ensure admin users exist in your Supabase auth system

 ### **If Customer Site Breaks**
 - Existing customer functionality is preserved